Pragna235/Decentralized-Coffee-App/README.md

 - Note the `Deployed Contract Address`
 - Search this `Deployed Contract Address` in the search bar of `sepolia testnet explorer` to view the just happened transaction details

+- Paste the copied `Contract Address` in the `App.jsx` file
+- Create a nwe folder under `src` say `contractJson`
+- Copy the `coffee.json` file from artifacts to this new folder
+- Make necessary changes in the `App.jsx` file

+-           In Progress